 Is the app available on all mobile phones and tablets?

 The app has been designed for iPads running the latest version of iOS.
 This is because Airspace Explorer is derived from ‘Operational Insight’, an internal-facing app that was built only for Apple iPads.
 As the original intention was to create an app just for NATS Employees, it made sense to standardise and support it on one platform.
-However, we are currently working on a version specifically for iPhone and hope to release it in the near future.

 Will the app be released on Android, Windows or other platforms?